denis-cohen/denis-cohen.github.io/research/index.md

 #### Working Papers and Ongoing Work

+* Party strategies and vote switching in multi-party systems
 * From the center to the fringes: motivational drivers of mainstream-to-challenger defection and their socio-structural foundations (with Werner Krause and Anna E. Aigner)
 * Fight, flight, adaptation, demise?
 How residents react to shifts in local political opinion (with Daniel Auer and Sandra Morgenstern)
 * Triangular visualizations: Making sense of statistical significance in multi-group comparisons
-* The Housing Crisis on Social Media: Housing Markets and the Subnational Diversification of Policy Supply (with [Tim Allinger](https://tim-allinger.github.io/) and [Andreas Küpfer](https://andreaskuepfer.github.io/))
+* Bounded Responsiveness: Housing Markets and the Subnational Diversification of Policy Supply (with [Tim Allinger](https://tim-allinger.github.io/) and [Andreas Küpfer](https://andreaskuepfer.github.io/))
 * How Perception of Support Drives Vote Switching to Challenger Parties (with [Daniel Bischof](https://danbischof.com/))
-* Public Support for Gender Equality and the Nomination of Female Candidates: Evidence from the UK, 1992-2017 (with [Jochen Rehmert](https://sites.google.com/view/jochenrehmert))
-* Economic Risk, Anti-Immigration Preferences, and Voting for the Radical Right
-* Applied Causal Inference (with R).
-Textbook, under contract with Chapman & Hall/CRC (with [Paul C. Bauer](https://sites.google.com/view/paulcbauer) and [Lion Behrens](https://de.linkedin.com/in/lion-be)).